 Faculty are committed to quality teaching though using innovative approaches using blended online learning, experiential learning, public engagement, and supported research.
 Upon graduation, students choose a variety of pathways and careers.
 The majority of graduates find desired employment in medical, educational, or community settings.

-There are several curricula in the Occupational Therapy program: the proposed Entry-level Doctorate (OTD), Master of Occupational Therapy (MOT) for current students, and a partnership with the Rehabilitation Science graduate program (PhD) for students wishing to become an OT educator or researcher.
-Students are currently enrolled in our Master of Occupational Therapy Program.
-This curiculum will be retired once we begin matriculating students into the Occupational Therapy Doctorate program.
-Many faculty also serve on the Rehabilitation Science faculty, a Research-based graduate program.
+There are several curricula in the Occupational Therapy program: the Entry-level Doctorate (OTD), Master of Occupational Therapy (MOT) for current students, and a partnership with the Rehabilitation Science graduate program (PhD) for students wishing to become an OT educator or researcher.
+Many faculty also serve on the Rehabilitation Science faculty, a research-based graduate program.
+Students are currently enrolled in our Master of Occupational Therapy Program, but the curiculum will be discontinued once we begin matriculating students into the Occupational Therapy Doctorate program.